FEDERAL EMERGENCY ASSISTANCE FAQ'S:

 Congress has passed three coronavirus emergency relief packages.
 I continue to press all parties to prioritize assistance for families, workers, and small-businesses.

-- Significant resources have been allocated in recent aid bills for small and medium-sized businesses, and 501(c)3 nonprofits.
+- Congress has allocated significant resources for small and medium-sized businesses, and 501(c)3 nonprofits.
 Learn more

-- Small businesses in Oregon can now access economic disaster loans through the Small Business Administration Economic Injury Disaster Loan.
+- Small businesses in Oregon can access economic disaster loans through the Small Business Administration Economic Injury Disaster Loan.
+This assistance is now also available to agricultural businesses.

 - HUD, Fannie Mae, and Freddie Mac have suspended eviction and foreclosure actions to help people stay in their homes during this crisis.